 Public scoping for this project was conducted through a 15-day scoping period advertised on the BLM Montana State Office website and posting on the field office website NEPA notification log.
-Scoping was initiated December 16, 2013; however, scoping comments were received through December 31, 2013.
-Surface owner notification letters were also distributed briefly explaining the oil and gas leasing process and planning process.
-The surface owner notification letter requested written comments regarding any issues or concerns that should be addressed in the environmental analysis.
+Scoping was initiated June 20, 2014.
+No written or verbal comments were received